Miguel-maps/rock-paper-scissors/README.md

     · Add a colorful style
     · Change button styles.
 Use hand icons.
     · Add an inverted icon in computer's button.
-- Game:
-    · Change the way the game indicates which option the computer chooses.
-        Add a <p> that indicates the result of the round.

 DONE:
 - Styles:
     · Create a "blank space" to show the computer's choice.
 This could be an inverted icon to simulate that the placer is facing the computer.
     · Change the way the game indicates which option the computer chooses.
     An idea for this would be to toggle visibility and change the icon of the computer's choice.

+- Game:
+        Add a <p> that indicates the result of the round.

 BUGS: